tuarua/WebViewANE/README.md

 AIR 27 now correctly signs the included Swift frameworks and therefore no resigning tool is needed.

 ### Submitting to AppStore
-ADT is not currently applying correct entitlements to dynamic frameworks when packaged for the AppStore.
+ADT is not currently producing a valid ipa for the AppStore.
-Please check out this repo and follow the instructions to [Package for AppStore Submission](https://github.com/tuarua/Adobe-AIR-Project-AppStore-Preparation)
+Please see the [README](/example-mobile/package_for_ios_appstore/README.md)  in /example-mobile/package_for_ios_appstore
 This is a minor inconvenience and only needs to be done when your app is ready to go to the AppStore.